-Your Credit Score vs. Your Ability to Repay
+Your Credit Score vs. Your Ability to Repay a Loan

 A credit score is a three-digit number that lenders use to evaluate the risk of lending you money.
 It is based on your financial history and it forecasts your ability to repay debt in the future.
 If you have a high credit score, you're considered less risky of a borrower than someone with a low credit score.